 - All W-2 tax forms from the last two years

-- All account statements, such as credit card, checking and saving accounts
+- All account statements, such as credit card, checking and savings accounts

 - Three most recent pay stubs